 American Humane invests in animal welfare organizations across the United States.
 It also connects veterans with service dogs.

-The America Wildlife Conservation Fund invests in both research and outreach programs that focus on the relationship between wildlife and habitats, and/or human-wildlife interactions.
+The America Wildlife Conservation Fund invests in both research and outreach programs that focus on the relationship between wildlife and habitats, and human-wildlife interactions.

 The ASPCA boasts one of the largest grant programs for animal welfare in the United States, giving to organizations in all 50 states and the territories that work specifically with cats, dogs and horses.